 As Nike recently celebrated the 30th anniversary of its “Just do it” campaign, I can soundly attest that I have lived by that motto.
 In the grand scheme of things, this day had been a long time coming.
 As cliché as that may sound, it feels like it was only yesterday that I picked up all my belongings, moved to Omaha and began my trek of completing law school.

 It would be misleading to claim that these past two years were not without difficulty, struggles and sacrifice.
 I relocated to a place I had never been, without knowing a person, and left my very well-paying job in order to accomplish what seemed like a lofty goal.

-Now, as I officially have my juris doctorate in hand, I can tell you it was the absolute best decision I could have made.
+Now, as I officially have my juris doctor in hand, I can tell you it was the absolute best decision I could have made.
 What I knew then, and what still holds true today, is that obtaining my law degree was not for an immediate reward or increase in compensation.
 But rather, it was a step to achieve a long-term goal and dream of finally being in a place where I can make a difference.

 Admittedly, what I did not fully grasp at the time I entered law school was just how many doors would open for me after graduation.
 As these new unexpected opportunities presented themselves, I was certain the cost was well worth it.